Clapham Junction railway station: Future proposals

 In the 2010s, a Clapham Junction station was proposed as part of the Crossrail 2 project.
 A large underground station dug underneath the existing station was proposed to serve Crossrail 2 service.
 Due to the COVID-19 pandemic, the project was indefinitely postponed in 2020, although the route has been safeguarded.

 The Northern line extension to Battersea Power Station was criticised for not extending to Clapham Junction.
 During the public inquiry into the extension in 2014, it was noted that although an extension to Clapham would be desirable, it was unnecessary to meet the needs of the Vauxhall Nine Elms Battersea regeneration area.
 Additionally, it was noted that a further extension could overwhelm the extension, due to the high demand.
 However, provision has been made for a future extension of the line to the station, with a reserved course underneath Battersea Park.

-Government and Network Rail funding for in the early 2010s of £50 million of improvements was granted.
-This comprised an upgrade to the main interchange: new entrances and more retail.
+Government and Network Rail funding in the early 2010s of £50 million of improvements was granted.
+This was an upgrade to the main interchange: new entrances and more retail.

 In a Network Rail study in 2015, it was proposed that platform 0 could reopen for 8-car operations of the West London Line.

 Connections

-London Buses routes 35, 37, 39, 49, 77, 87, 156, 170, 219, 295, 319, 337, 344, 345, 639, 670, C3 and G1 and night routes N19, N31, N35 and N87 serve the station.